openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 To use stage video, you implement a framework of event handlers that detect when stage video is and isn’t available.
 When you receive notification that stage video is available, you retrieve a StageVideo object from the Stage.stageVideos property.
 The runtime populates this Vector object with one or more StageVideo objects.
 You can then use one of the provided StageVideo objects, rather than a Video object, to display streaming video.

-On Flash Player, when you receive notification that stage video is no longer available, switch your video stream back to a Video object.
+On OpenFL, when you receive notification that stage video is no longer available, switch your video stream back to a Video object.

 **_Note:_ **_You cannot create StageVideo objects._